unitaryfund/pyqrack/README.md

 The package installation directory contains a `qrack_cl_precompile` folder with executables for supported platforms, to compile OpenCL kernels once, beforehand, avoiding the need to recompile "just-in-time" every time that you load this package in a Python interpreter.
 If you no longer want to use precompiled kernels, or if precompilation fails, just delete the `~/.qrack` directory, or the equivalent `.qrack` sub-directory in the user home folder of your operating system.

+To load the required **vm6502q/qrack** libraries from a different location, set the `PYQRACK_SHARED_LIB_PATH` environment variable.
+If an absolute path is set for this variable, it will be treated as an absolute path.
+If a relative path is used, the **pyqrack** package `qrack_system` directory is the root.
+For example, WebAssembly binaries included in the **pyqrack** package can be loaded with `export PYQRACK_SHARED_LIB_PATH="qrack_lib/WASM/libqrack_pinvoke.so.3.1"`.
+See the installed package content for other supported default build options.

 Please feel welcome to open an issue, if you'd like help. 😃